 Eventually, the chimps left the house and continued through the streets.
 Buddy was fatally shot by a police officer; CJ was tranquilized and re-captured.
 The pair of escaped chimps struck fear into the hearts of the entire neighborhood, including the chimps' owners, who had treated them like children.

 Though years have passed since the terror ensued, Nevada is still one of the few states with relaxed exotic pet laws.

 Sueko Ran Loose In Kansas City And Destroyed Police Property

-In 2010, a 300-pound chimpanzee named Sueko broke out of its owner's house in Kansas City, Missouri.
-On that seemingly pleasant Fall day, Sueko set fear into the hearts of an entire neighborhood.
+In 2010, a 300-pound chimpanzee named Sueko broke out of her owner's house in Kansas City, MO.
+On that seemingly pleasant fall day, Sueko set fear into the hearts of an entire neighborhood.
 In the hours that Sueko ran free, the chimpanzee attacked numerous vehicles along Kansas City roads, jumping on the roofs of civilian cars.
 The animal also punched out the window of a police car.